Justice Is Not Comfortable

 Why Is Justice Uncomfortable?

-As events developed and the outrage was express in many forms these past 10 days since the death… the murder… the lynching of George Floyd at the hands of four Minneapolis police officers, the value of Justice has dominated my thoughts.
+As events developed and the outrage was expressed in many forms these past 10 days since the death… the murder… the lynching of George Floyd at the hands of four Minneapolis police officers, the value of Justice has dominated my thoughts.
 How can we help to instill justice, justice for all from our insulated perch at Camp WeHaKee?
 Impacting change appears to be insurmountable, perhaps unattainable.
 How can I…how can we make a real difference in seeking justice for all?

 For those of us who are white, I believe it needs to start from within.
-We need to continue to examine our lives to determine and acknowledge all the ways white privilege has impacted our lives.
+We need to continue to examine our lives to determine and acknowledge all the ways white privilege has impacted our lives and influences our behaviors.
 Recognizing and understanding the impact of privilege on our lives can help us see how the lack of white privilege permeates the lives of people and communities of color.
 White privilege has the tendency to blind us of the inequities of privilege but acknowledging it helps us begin to see through the blindness.
 But this is only a start and will only affect us if we end our efforts here.

 The next step is to begin to realize the complexities of racism.
 Racism is often expressed through actions, but it is indiscernibly interwoven throughout our society in sophisticated and deceptive ways.
 Consider this quote from American author, Scott Woods as he describes the pervasiveness of racism: